lukasjapan/blog/site/_posts/2020-08-17-the-supernintendo-retropi-casemod.md

 # Connecting the Original Controllers and Using the Power LED

 For the perfect retro feeling I also want to reuse the original controllers.
-The [low level specification](https://gamefaqs.gamespot.com/snes/916396-super-nintendo/faqs/5395) of the controllers was already well reverse engineered a long time ago.
+The [low level specification](https://gamefaqs.gamespot.com/snes/916396-super-nintendo/faqs/5395) of the controllers was already reverse engineered a long time ago.

 The specification mentions 5 Volt but the controllers also work well on the 3 Volts that are used by the Raspberry Pi's GPIO.
 All that has to be done is to power up the board and connect the clock/latch/data contacts with the Pi to communicate.